thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/ubuntu/instructions.md

 #### Step 3.
 Choose Queue Service

-ThingsBoard Edge can use different messaging systems and brokers for storing messages and enabling communication between its services.
+ThingsBoard Edge supports only Kafka or in-memory queue (since v4.0) for message storage and communication between ThingsBoard services.
 Choose the appropriate queue implementation based on your specific business needs:

 In Memory: The built-in and default queue implementation.
 It is useful for development or proof-of-concept (PoC) environments, but is not recommended for production or any type of clustered deployments due to limited scalability.